Mercedes-Benz GLE: IIHS

+ANCAP

 Second generation (W164; 2005)

 In 1999, development on a successor to the W163 began under the codename "W164" and spanned a period of six years.
 First design drafts appeared in 2000 with the first models in scale 1:4, and in 2001 three full-sized models were prepared.
 In 2002 the design styled by Steve Mattin under Peter Pfeiffer was chosen and approved by the executive board.
 Design patents were filed in Germany on 10 June 2003 and in the U.S. on 25 July.
 Prototype testing was conducted throughout 2003 and 2004, concluding in early 2005.
 The redesigned M-class (chassis name W164) was introduced in April 2005 as a 2006 model after a showing at the North American International Auto Show in January.
 It was almost entirely new, with a more sporting, aerodynamic look.
 The coefficient of drag was reduced to 0.34.
 Mercedes-Benz made the new M-Class 71 mm larger, 150 mm longer and 5 mm lower than the first model.
 The M-Class was named "Best New Sport Utility Vehicle" in the 2006 Canadian Car of the Year awards.

 Mercedes-Benz extensively publicised the US$600 million spent to update its factory and add manufacturing space for the new R-Class.
 According to early automotive press reports, the 2006 M-Class vehicles demonstrated vast improvements in quality.